How Much Commission Does My Agent Make From My Life Insurance Purchase?

 - Your agent's commissions can vary depending on the type of life insurance you choose.

 - Every company is different, but life insurance agents may make 40% to 90% percent in commission of the first year premium on term life insurance.
 Top ranking producers may even get 100% of the full premium in the first year as commission and often 2% to 5% commission from the second to the fourth year.
 Subsequent year commissions may drop off or can be much lower.
 The amount of commission paid will vary based on the agreement the agent has with the insurance company or with their employer (if they are not contracted workers).

 - Many life insurance policy commission rates may take into consideration renewal or if the client keeps the policy over time, for example, if the client cancels the policy within the first few years, some companies may charge the commission back to the producer.

-Do You Pay More For Life Insurance If You Buy From a Broker vs. Insurance Company Directly or Agent?
+Do You Pay More If You Buy From a Broker?

 In all models, the payment structure for compensation adjusts for the circumstance, so you should not be paying more for life insurance if you go through a broker vs. an agent or direct through a carrier.
 The commissions they get are often adjusted for the circumstance and agreements they have signed.